Spring snack bags; let’s put those stickers to good use!

 You want to set something up that allows your children to learn key concepts, along with child-led learning.
 This way, we are encouraging children to take the lead and think creatively.
 Remember, Breakfast Invitations also make a great post-nap, dinner prep activity as well!

-Now you have snack bags for your next packed lunch or snack on the go!
+Now you have snack bags for your next packed lunch or snack on the go and enjoy with your favorite books for spring!